-*The on-campus course is broken into five three-week modules.
+*The on-campus Software Engineering and Data Science courses are broken into five three-week modules.
 Assessments are scheduled and delivered after completion of the second week of each module.
 If a student does not complete the assessment satisfactorily, the student will be given additional materials to help improve their performance as well as individual support from instructors and be invited to retake the assessment at the end of the third week of that module.

 *If a student fails to pass the module on the second attempt, he/she will be given the option to repeat that module in its entirety.
 If the student fails to complete the module again after having already repeated, the student will be given the opportunity to move to the Flatiron School online course.
 If the student doesn’t wish to enroll in the online course, they will be dismissed from the program and receive a full refund per the refund policy outlined in the student handbook.
 Some eligible students may have the option of switching to the Flatiron self-paced online program after discussing other options with Flatiron instructor and manager.